rust-lang/rfcs/text/0000-omit_uncallable_methods.md

 should be, in some sense, deleted (or at least rendered unusable) similar to how `!` can be used to "delete" unwanted enum variants.

-As such, the impl should be able to be written as
+As such, the impl should be able to be written simply as:

 ```rust
 impl Handler for Foo {